nosense-but-fun/key-eye-moon-oil/docs/templates/tool_template.md

 1. Someone lost a bet
 2. It seemed like a good idea at 3 AM
-3. We needed another useless tool for the KEMO Collection
+3. We needed another useless tool for the Eyro Collection

 ## Testimonials